ythuangmyco/ythuangmyco.github.io/_posts/research_posts/2020-03-20-eating_feeding.md

 The result does highlight the great divergence of ecological niches and phylogenetic origins of ambrosia fungi.
 A conserved metabolism inherited from their ancestors which might have been optimized for distinct niches would be a rational and safe strategy for fungi.
 In fact, the functional redundancy has been shown in many associated fungi in ambrosia symbiosis.
 It indicates that the nutritional-oriented evolution of fungi to feed the vector beetles may not be that strongly enforced in the ambrosia system.<br>

-**Reference cited**
+**Reference cited**<br>
 Huang Y-T, Skelton J, Hulcr J. Lipids and small metabolites provisioned by ambrosia fungi to symbiotic beetles are phylogeny-dependent, not convergent.
 ISME J 2020; 14: 1089–1099.<br>
 Huang Y-T, Skelton J, Hulcr J. Multiple evolutionary origins lead to diversity in the metabolic profiles of ambrosia fungi.
-Fungal Ecol 2019; 38: 80–88.
+Fungal Ecol 2019; 38: 80–88.<br>